landaire/landaire.net/content/2021-12-27-reversing-yaesu-firmware-encryption.md

 4. After the 8-byte chunk is inflated, call `sub_407980` with the scratch buffer and `0` as arguments.
 5. Loop over the scratch buffer and reassemble 8 sequential bits as 1 byte, then set the byte at the appropriate index in the output buffer.

 Lots going on here, but let's take a look at step #3.
-If we take the bytes `0xAA` and `0x77` which have bit representations of `0b1010_1010` and `0b0111_1111` respectively and inflate them according to the decompiler output, we end up with:
+If we take the bytes `0xAA` and `0x77` which have bit representations of `0b1010_1010` and `0b0111_1111` respectively and inflate them to a 16-byte array using the algorithm above, we end up with:

 ```
 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 |    | 8 | 9 | A | B | C | D | E | F |